IntersectMBO/cardano-node/SECURITY.md

 Please provide a clear and concise description of the vulnerability, including:

 * the affected version(s) of cardano-node,
-* steps that can be followed to excercise the vulnerability,
+* steps that can be followed to exercise the vulnerability,
-* any workarounds or mitigatations
+* any workarounds or mitigations

-If you have developed any code or utilities that can help demonstrate the suspected vulberability, please mention them in your email but ***DO NOT*** attempt to include them as attachments as this may cause your Email to be blocked by spam filters.
+If you have developed any code or utilities that can help demonstrate the suspected vulnerability, please mention them in your email but ***DO NOT*** attempt to include them as attachments as this may cause your Email to be blocked by spam filters.